matteovergaro/esp8266_NTP/README.md

 #### Setup Arduino IDE

-You'll have to install the esp8266 board package, go to
+You'll have to install the esp8266 board package: go to Boards, Board Manager and search for esp8266 and download the latest version.

 ## Serial Communication